Study Software Engineering - Bachelor of Engineering (Honours)

 Workplace experience

-Your individual industry project in Year 4 is your opportunity to gain real-life industrial experience in an engineering environment, under the guidance of an experienced supervisor.
+Your industry-based research project in Year 4 is your opportunity to gain real-life industrial experience in a software engineering environment, under the guidance of an experienced supervisor.

 • Software engineer